Published on

 In this stage, project owners may want to specify the inclusion of Facility Management data into the BIM model.
 This data is typically incorporated using the COBie format.

 BIM LOD is about aligning the right level of detail at the right time.
-By modelling progressively—LOD 200 in schematic design, LOD 300/350 for design development, LOD 400 for construction, and LOD 500 for handover—teams avoid wasted effort, minimize clashes, and deliver accurate BIM models for project handover.
+By modelling progressively through the AIA phases—LOD 200 during Schematic Design, LOD 300/350 during Design Development, LOD 400 for Construction Documents through Construction Administration, and LOD 500 for as-built verification—teams avoid wasted effort, minimize clashes, and deliver accurate BIM models for project handover.

 If your project requires help with LOD implementation or a BIM Execution Plan, you can reach out to us through our contact page or use our BIM Cost Calculator for a tailored estimate.